mersinatra/PennyPilot/README.md

 - **Recurring Transactions:**
   - Automatically manage recurring transactions with support for daily, weekly, and monthly frequencies.
+  - Simplifies your personal finances, can be used for Income, Subscriptions or other frequent payments.

 - **Budget Tracking:**
-  - Create and track budgets for different categories, and receive visual alerts when approaching or exceeding budget limits.
+  - Create and track budgets for different categories, and receive alerts when approaching or exceeding budget limits.

 - **Dashboard Overview:**
-  - Get a quick glance at total income, expenses, and current balance, as well as a calendar view of recurring transactions, a pie chart of expenses by category, and a table of recent transactions.
+  - Get a quick glance at total income, expenses, and current balance, as well as a calendar view of recurring transactions, a pie chart of expenses by category, and a table of recent transactions/upcoming transactions.

 - **Data Import/Export:**
   - Import transaction data from CSV or JSON files and *export your data for backup or analysis.